Goldrathlab/Spatial-TRM-paper/README.md

 4. Processing of Xenium human terminal ileum both replicates.
    [Pipeline](/processing_pipelines/Xenium_human_processing)

 Part of our workflow included cell type annotation.
 This made use of manual exploration and is not well reflected in the code.
-We have provided excel sheets and csvs used to assign cell type annotations to cell clusters.
+We have provided excel sheets and csvs used to assign cell type annotations to cell clusters in each pipeline folder.

 ## Figures